Psmths/windows-forensic-artifacts/persistence/reg-run-runonce.md

 # Run/RunOnce Registry Keys
-There are several registry keys on a Windows system that allow for programs to execute during user logon events or a system boot.
-These keys are located in both the NTUSER.dat hive as well as the SOFTWARE and SYSTEM hives.
+The `Run` and `RunOnce` keys specify what programs will start during a logon event.
+These keys are located in both the NTUSER.dat and SOFTWARE hives.

 ### Behavioral Indications
  - [x] Behavioral - Persistence (TA0003)